Best Online Poker Sites in Canada For Real Money 2026

 While federal law sets the baseline, each province has its own specific approach to regulating online poker and gambling overall.
 Here is a quick breakdown of the rules across the country:

-- Quebec: Online gambling is handled exclusively by Loto Québec through its Espacejeux platform, which is the only site legally licensed within the province.
+- Quebec: Online gambling is handled exclusively by Loto Québec through its Espacejeux platform, which is the only site legally licensed in the province.

 - British Columbia and Manitoba: These two provinces share the PlayNow platform.
 It gives residents access to casino games, basic poker, sports betting, and lottery products through a single regulated system.